How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 -

-You can recreate it with Ableton’s Gate and Compressor
+Can be recreated with Gate and Compressor

 -

-Use a sustained synth sound for maximum effect
+Needs a sustained synth for shaping

 -

-Rhythm is the magic ingredient
+Rhythm is the essential ingredient

 -

-Save your effect chain for future use
+Save the effect chain for reuse

 What Makes the Emerald Rush Synth Unique?